Ph.D. in Rehabilitation and Communication Science

-A minimum of 60 credits, post-graduate degree or equivalent, are required: Academic Core, Research Core, Specialized Program, and Dissertation areas.
+A minimum of 60 credits, post-graduate degree or equivalent, are required within the following areas: Academic Core, Research Core, Specialized Program, and Dissertation.

-College of Rehabilitation and Communication Sciences (CRCS) Ph.D. program graduates will have:
+College of Rehabilitation and Communication Sciences (CRCS) Ph.D. program graduates will have successfully:

 Curriculum (60 credits [cr] minimum [min])

-- Academic Core (12 cr min): Academic core is focused on enhancing the student’s understanding of the related professions, interprofessionalism, and pedagogical theory and application.
+- Academic Core (12 cr min): Academic core is focused on enhancing students’ understanding of the related professions, interprofessionalism, and pedagogical theory and application.

-- Specialized Program (15 credits): Specialized program develops the student’s area of expertise and scholarship through coursework, independent studies, directed student learning, and guided research.
-At least 6 credits of basic or applied sciences outside of the CRCS must be taken and should be based on the student’s area(s) of interest and program needs.
-A main requirement of the Specialized Program element is the research practicum, CRCS 8050, where the student is mentored through a research project that results in a manuscript submitted for publication consideration to a refereed academic journal of appropriate caliber.
+- Specialized Program (15 credits): Specialized program develops students’ area of expertise and scholarship through coursework, independent studies, student-directed learning, and mentored research.
+At least 6 credits of basic or applied sciences outside of the CRCS must be taken and should be based on students’ area(s) of interest and program needs.
+A main requirement of the Specialized Program element is the research practicum, CRCS 8050, where students are mentored through a research project that results in a manuscript submitted for publication consideration to a refereed academic journal of appropriate caliber.

-- Dissertation (18 credits): Dissertation further enhances the student’s area of expertise and scholarship through development of their dissertation project(s).
-Dissertations should be primarily self-guided by the student and should take a minimum of one-year to complete.
+- Dissertation (18 credits): Dissertation further enhances students’ area of expertise and scholarship through development of their dissertation project(s).
+Dissertations should be primarily self-guided by students and should take a minimum of one-year to complete.

 Other Program Requirements

-- Thesis Equivalent (1-6 credits of CRCS 7050): Students who did not complete a graduate thesis (or comparable research project) must complete a supervised research project, preferably within the first year of the program.
+- Thesis Equivalent (1-6 credits of CRCS 7050): Students who did not complete a graduate thesis (or comparable research project) must complete a mentored research project prior to starting their research practicum, preferably completed within the student’s first year of the program.

-- Comprehensive Examinations: During the final semester of didactic coursework the student’s advisory committee will determine the nature of the written and oral comprehensive examinations.
+- Comprehensive Examinations: During or near the final semester of didactic coursework, the student’s advisory committee will determine the nature of the written and oral comprehensive examinations.